folio-org/curriculum/06_vm_stable.md

 This Lesson uses the folio-stable VM to provide a full up-to-date system.
 It has all the necessary modules deployed, and users and items already loaded.

-If you still have the VirtualBox guest running from the previous lessons, then change to the folio-curriculum directory and do `vagrant halt; cd ..`
+If you still have the VirtualBox guest running from the previous lessons, then change to the folio-curriculum directory and do: `vagrant halt; cd ..`

 # Start the folio-stable VM

 Do this step prior to attending a workshop.

 Prepare the box.
-It will site beside your other halted folio-curriculum box.
+It will sit beside your other halted folio-curriculum box.

 1. Make a clean directory and change into it: `mkdir folio-stable && cd folio-stable`
 1. Set up the Vagrantfile: `vagrant init --minimal folio/stable`